MuViCo/MuViCo/documentation/userguide.md

   - **MuViCo button on the top left**: Go back to the home page.
   - **Show Mode**: Preview your presentation.
   - **Delete Presentation**: Delete the current presentation.
-  - **Add Element**: Insert new elements into your slides.
+  - **Add Element**: Insert new elements into your presentation.
   - **Storage indicator**: Displays how much space has been used (e.g., 0.00 MB / 50 MB).
 The maximum allowed space is 50 MB.
   - **Save status icon** (✔️): This is marked when your changes have been successfully saved.

-- **Slides section (top row with white boxes labeled Starting Frame, Frame 1, Frame 2, etc.)**
+- **Frames section (top row with white boxes labeled Starting Frame, Frame 1, Frame 2, etc.)**

   - This shows the order in which your elements will be displayed on the selected screen.
-  - Initially starts with 1 starting slide and 4 extra slides.
+  - Initially starts with 1 starting frame and 4 extra frames.
-  - Additional slides can be added or removed by clicking the +/- buttons.
+  - Additional frames can be added or removed by clicking the +/- buttons.
-  - You can have anywhere from 1 to 100 slides per screen.
+  - You can have anywhere from 1 to 100 frames per screen.

 - **Screens section (left side with purple boxes labeled Screen 1, Screen 2, etc. and Audio files)**